-One of the printers in Zolkiev was Judith Rosanes, a great-granddaughter of Uri Phoebus the printer who had come to Zolkiev in 1691 from Amsterdam.
+One of the printers in Zolkiev was Judith Rosanes, a great-granddaughter of Uri Phoebus, the printer who had come to Zolkiev in 1691 from Amsterdam.
 She printed by herself in Zolkiev, with her husband David Mann before his death, and also with various of her cousins who were also printers.
 In 1782 she moved to Lemberg and established her printing business there.
 She then married Rabbi Hirsch Rosanes, rabbi of the city and a great scholar.
-Altogether Judith Rosanes printed at least fifty books until her death in 1805.
-She was the first Jewish woman to print Hebrew books on a commercial basis over an extended period—for at least twenty-five years.
-It is known that she had twenty-four employees (all male).
+Altogether Judith Rosanes printed at least 50 books before her death in 1805.
+She was the first Jewish woman to print Hebrew books on a commercial basis over an extended period—for at least 25 years.
+It is known that she had 24 employees (all male).
 She was probably helped in part by her son from her first marriage, Naftali Hertz Grossman, but he set up his own printing press in Lemberg in 1797.
 The name of Judith Rosanes was so famous as a printer of Hebrew texts that in the middle of the nineteenth century, when the authorities forbade the publication of Hasidic books, printers used her name to suggest that the books had been printed much earlier.

-The wives of two of Judith Rosanes’s cousins also printed in Lemberg after the death of their husbands—Chaya Taube, the wife of the printer Aharon Madpis, and Tsharni Letteris, wife of Ze’ev Wolf Letteris.
-The former ran a press by herself under her own name for about thirty-three years until she handed it over to her son.
+The wives of two of Judith Rosanes’s cousins also printed in Lemberg after the death of their husbands: Chaya Taube, wife of the printer Aharon Madpis, and Tsharni Letteris, wife of Ze’ev Wolf Letteris.
+The former ran a press by herself under her own name for about 33 years until she handed it over to her son.
 The latter received official permission to return to Zolkiev in 1793 and published there for at least nineteen years.
 The daughter-in-law and granddaughter of Judith Rosanes also ran a printing press in Lemberg.
 When Naftali Hertz Grossman died in 1827, his wife Chave Grossman continued running the press until 1849.
 When she died, the printing press passed to her daughter Feige, who printed at the press until at least 1857.
 It has been suggested that the printed books falsely attributed to Judith Rosanes to avoid government prohibitions on printing were actually printed by Chave Grossman, her daughter-in-law.
 In any case, it is exciting to have three generations of females from the same family involved in Lemberg printing: first Judith Rosanes, then her daughter in law Chave Grossman, and last her granddaughter Feige Grossman.